-Full-time clergy are expected to have at least one continuous 24-hour period each week reserved for personal and family use.
+Full-time clergy are expected to have at least one continuous 24-hour period each week reserved for personal and family use, and may have up to 48 hours of such time.
 Full-time clergy shall have a minimum of one full month of paid vacation time per year, to include at least four Sundays.
 Arrangements for designated days-off and paid vacation time for Settled Part-Time Clergy are to be negotiated and included in the Letter of Agreement.